mgrith/FPCA/README.md

 ## Functional Principal Component Analysis for Derivatives of High-Dimensional Spatial Curves
-#### Authors: Maria Grith, Wolfgang K.Härdle, Alois Kneip and Heiko Wagner
+#### Authors: Maria Grith, Wolfgang K. Härdle, Alois Kneip and Heiko Wagner

 Smooth derivatives of high-dimensional spatial curves with joint functional variation are estimated from noisy discrete observations.
 Two related approaches based on the functional principal component analysis (FPCA) are used.